Ian Simpson (architect): Early days

 The first projects were in Manchester, including the Green Room theatre, a nine-year project with Manchester Museum and work on Ducie House and in Castlefield, where the practice is still based.
 These brought Simpson to the attention of Sir Howard Bernstein and the city council.

 In the early nineties, the City Council tasked a new group to look at urban design principles for the city and produce a Guide for developers.
 The group was convened and led by article Lesley Chalmers, Chief Executive of Hulme Regeneration Ltd (a Manchester public/private regeneration partnership), following her facilitation of "A Guide to Development" for Hulme, published in 1994.
 She gathered together a dozen development and regeneration professionals (and two academics in the field) and organised a structured series of site visits and discussion meetings to draft the “Guide to Development in Manchester” (published January 2007).
 Ian Simpson was a member of the group, as was Nick Johnson, later to become CEO of Urban Splash.

-When the IRA bomb struck in the City Centre in 1996, the text to the Guide was competed and agreed by the Council, awaiting illustration and formal publication.
+When the IRA bomb struck in the City Centre in 1996, the text to the Guide was completed and agreed by the Council, awaiting illustration and formal publication.
 The Guide, which shortly afterwards adopted as Supplementary Planning Document and Planning Guidance (SPD) was issued as part of the Council's brief for production of a masterplan for the reconstruction of the city centre.
 Ian Simpson Architects joined the team led by EDAW, chosen after open competition.
-Ian's local knowledge and his strategy to grasp the opportunity to expand the city centre formed the core of the proposals.
+Simpson's local knowledge and his strategy to grasp the opportunity to expand the city centre formed the core of the proposals.

 Current

-In 2013 he took on Nick Johnson, Urban Splash’s former deputy CEO, in a non-executive role to help explore future direction.
+In 2013 Simpson took on Nick Johnson, Urban Splash’s former deputy CEO, in a non-executive role to help explore future direction.